MISSION

 WHO WE ARE

-The Westside Neighbors Network shelter is the only shelter of its kind in the West Seattle/White Center/Burien area.
+The Westside Neighbors Shelter is the only shelter of its kind in the West Seattle/White Center/Burien area.
 Housed in The American Legion Post 160 and hosted by West Seattle Veteran Center, it’s a privately owned and all volunteer-operated shelter.
 It serves unhoused adults with a place to stay warm and dry when the outside temperatures in winter fall to dangerous levels.
 All adults are welcome, regardless of gender or religion, whether or not they’re

 a veteran.